DezhongT/Spillmann-s-Method/README.md

 Holding two ends of a overhand knots to keep static for a while, then pulling two ends away slowly.
 During this process, the configurations and relatinonship between forces and shortening will be recoreded.

  Details on the options (we use SI units):
-    "RodLength" is the length of a rod for tying the overhand knot.
-    "rodRadius" is the cross-sectional radius of the rod.
+    "RodLength" is the length of a rod for tying the overhand knot. \n "rodRadius" is the cross-sectional radius of the rod.
     "youngM" is the young's modulus.
     "Poisson" is the Poisson ratio.